thyagomota/aws-labs/README.md

 [Lab-018 - Creating and Sharing an NFS File System via EFS](lab-018)

 The goal of this lab is to illustrate how to create and share an NFS file system using AWS [EFS](https://aws.amazon.com/efs/) service.

+[Lab-019 - Connection to an EC2 Instance via Systems Manager]

+This lab illustrates how to connect to an EC2 instance via [Systems Manager](https://aws.amazon.com/systems-manager/), a service that offers a central place to view and manage AWS resources.